yvelikova/axway-open-docs/content/en/docs/container_topics/container_apimgr_oauth.md

 ---
- title :  Deploy API Manager or OAuth in Docker containers linkTitle :  Deploy API Manager or OAuth in Docker containers
+ title :  Deploy API Manager or OAuth in Docker containers linkTitle :  Deploy API Manager or OAuth
  weight: 6
  date :  2019-09-18
  description :  Deploy API Manager or OAuth services in your API Gateway containers.